foxyseta/tree-sitter-prolog/README.md

 If you are not using the `build*` pnpm scripts and are manually invoking the `tree-sitter generate` command instead, make sure your current directory is `grammars/xxx/`.

-> [!WARNING]
-> When updating parser sources with `tree-sitter generate`, use the
-> `--no-bindings` flag.
-Tree-sitter is currently unable to generate correct
-> bindings for repositories with more than one grammar.
-The `build*` pnpm
-> scripts will always use such flag.

 ### Queries